sentrionic/Valkyrie/README.md

 ### Web

-0. Install the latest or LTS version of Node.
+1. Install the latest or LTS version of Node.
-1. Run `yarn` to install the dependencies
+2. Run `yarn` to install the dependencies
-2. Rename `.env.development.example` to `.env.development`.
 3. Run `yarn start` to start the client
 4. Go to `localhost:3000`